Followers

 The Guards and Patronage

-In 1751 he joined the 1st Foot Guards and, in 1752, was promoted to captain.
-Carleton leveraged good connections with such luminaries as James Wolfe and the Duke of Richmond.
+In 1751, he joined the 1st Foot Guards, and in 1752, he was promoted to captain.
+Carleton leveraged strong connections with notable figures such as James Wolfe and the Duke of Richmond.
 In 1757, Carleton was promoted to lieutenant colonel and served in Germany.
-In 1758 he was named the lieutenant colonel of the newly formed 72nd Regiment of Foot.
+In 1758, he was named the lieutenant colonel of the newly formed 72nd Regiment of Foot.

 Guards Officer with Halberd